nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

     - it completes the execution (with any exit code),
     - Nymvisor receives a `SIGINT`, `SIGTERM` or `SIGQUIT`,
     - a new upgrade is scheduled to be performed (by other task watching for changes in `upgrade-plan.json` and waiting until the `upgrade_time`,
-  - if `DAEMON_UNSAFE_SKIP_BACKUP` is not set to true, it backups the content of `DAEMON_HOME` directory,
+  - if `DAEMON_UNSAFE_SKIP_BACKUP` is not set to `true`, it backups the content of `DAEMON_HOME` directory,
   - performs the binary upgrade by:
     - creating a temporary, exclusive and non-blocking, `upgrade.lock` file for the `DAEMON_NAME`. `flock` with `LOCK_EX | LOCK_NB` is used for that purpose.
 The file is created in case users didn't read any warnings and attempted to run multiple instances of `nymvisor` managing the same `DAEMON_NAME`,
     - downloading the upgrade binary for the runners architecture using one of the urls defined in `upgrade-info.json`.
-Note, however, that this is only done if the binary associated with the `<upgrade-name>` does not already exist and `DAEMON_ALLOW_DOWNLOAD_BINARIES` is set to true,
+Note, however, that this is only done if the binary associated with the `<UPGRADE-NAME>` does not already exist and `DAEMON_ALLOW_DOWNLOAD_BINARIES` is set to `true`,
       - if the binary has been downloaded and `DAEMON_ENFORCE_DOWNLOAD_CHECKSUM` is set to true, the file checksum is verified using the specified algorithm,
     - verifying the upgrade binary - checking if it's a valid executable with expected `build-info`.
 Note that this will also set `a+x` bits on the file if those permissions have not already been set,
       - removing the queued upgrade from `upgrade-plan.json`,